Representation theory of geometric extension algebras: Geometric setup

 \begin{proof} Let $Z=Y\times_X Y$.
 Then $A(X,f)$ is isomorphic to the $G$-equivariant Borel-Moore homology of $Z$.
 Since $Z$ is an algebraic variety, $A(X,f)$ is therefore finitely generated over $H^\bullet_G(\pt)$, hence is Laurentian and Noetherian. \end{proof}

 We make one more assumption.

-\begin{itemize} \item[$(\heartsuit)$] Taking the closure of the support induces a bijection between indecomposable direct summands of $f_*\uk_Y$ and the set of $G$-orbits on $X$.
+\begin{itemize} \item[$(\heartsuit)$] Taking the closure of the support induces a bijection between indecomposable direct summands of $f_*\uk_Y$ up to shift and the set of $G$-orbits on $X$.
 The restriction of each indecomposable summand to the corresponding orbit is the constant sheaf on the orbit. \end{itemize}